Robert H. Nesbitt: Methodist Church

 The Methodist Church of Australasia was formed in 1902 when Nesbitt emigrated to Australia and he became an active member of that Christian denomination.
 In 1929 the General Conference appointed him to the position of Lay General Treasurer of the Methodist Missionary Society of Australasia.
 For 20 years prior to that time he worked with young people of the church and was Lay Treasurer of the Young People's Department of New South Wales.
 He was a Trustee of the Methodist Ladies' College in Burwood and Annesley Methodist Girls' College in Bowral.

 Death

-Nesbit died at home in Double Bay, New South Wales, on 29 June 1966, aged 83.
+Nesbit died at home in Double Bay, Sydney, on 29 June 1966, aged 83.
 The Nesbit Wing at Newington College is named in his honour.
-It was opened 29 September 1961 by Sir Robert Menzies the then Prime Minister of Australia.
+It was opened 29 September 1961 by Prime Minister Robert Menzies.